Unnamed Memory

 Unnamed Memory is a Japanese light novel series by Kuji Furumiya.
 It originated from the novel posting website Shōsetsuka ni Narō in September 2012.
 It was later acquired by ASCII Media Works, who published the series with illustrations by Chibi under their Dengeki no Shin Bungei imprint.
 The series was published in six volumes, released from January 2019 to April 2021.
 A manga adaptation with illustrations by Naoki Koshimizu began serialization in ASCII Media Works' Dengeki Daioh magazine in September 2020.
-As of July 2025, it has been published in nine tankōbon volumes.
+As of March 2026, it has been published in ten tankōbon volumes.
 An anime television series adaptation produced by ENGI aired from April to June 2024, with the second season aired from January to March 2025.

 Plot

 Oscar, the crown prince of the powerful country of Falsas, is under a curse that prevents him from having descendants; the curse will kill any woman who bear his child.
 Climbing the tower where the Witch of The Azure Moon resides and completing her trial, Oscar wishes that his curse be lifted.
 The witch, Tinasha, confesses that it is almost impossible to break the curse, but provides an alternative—to take a woman with great magical power that the curse is unable to kill, as a wife.
 Oscar suggests Tinasha herself become his wife instead; she refuses, but agrees to accept Oscar's request to descend her tower and live in Falsas with him for a year.